-After the history lesson, we’re straight back on the bikes and head towards the longest bamboo bridge in the country, an incredible if slightly scary construction to ride across.
+After the history lesson, we’re straight back on the bikes and head south towards the longest bamboo bridge in the country, an incredible if slightly scary construction to ride across.

 The area on the other side of the water is still littered with unexploded ordinance from the war, but before you reach for the insurance documents, there’s no need to worry – we’ll be keeping to well used and completely safe routes – just maybe don’t wander off for a call of nature!

 Accommodation will be in the same hotel as the previous night.

 Today’s riding takes us on a rough and winding road to Vilabouly, home to Laos’ largest gold mining operation.
 From there we ride on rocky dirt tracks that take us through Hin Nam No National Park and onto an area that Ride Expeditions has unofficially Christened – ‘Swiss Cheese Valley’, though quite why you’ll have to wait and see.